w3c/wot/plugfest/2019-tpac-fukuoka/TDs/Intel/README.md

 ### Simple Web Camera
 Example image is given below.
-Note that this does not auto-update;
+Note that "observe" does not auto-update, it needs client-side support
-that is in progress,
+(eg to follow the frame "observe" interaction).
-but it needs client-side script support
+However, to demonstrate observe a extension like "Auto Refresh Plus" can be used to automatically resubmit a GET request after each response.
-(eg to follow the frame "observe" interaction) so will have to be implemented in HTML.
+Since long polling is used the GET will "wait" until the server responds.

 ![Example image from camera 0](intel_light_observe.jpeg)